adammiller1/architecture-center/docs/anti-patterns/busy-database/index.md

 ### Monitor the volume of database activity

 The following graph shows the results of running a load test against the sample application, using a step load of up to 50 concurrent users.
-The volmue of requests quickly reaches a limit and stays at that level, while the average response time steadily increases.
+The volume of requests quickly reaches a limit and stays at that level, while the average response time steadily increases.
 Note that a logarithmic scale is used for those two metrics.

 ![Load-test results for performing processing in the database][ProcessingInDatabaseLoadTest]